 Diesel Pollution

-Did you know that Maribyrnong has Victoria’s highest rate of child hospital admissions for respiratory illness?
-Or that the asthma rate among Maribyrnong adolescents is 50% higher than the rest of Victoria?
+Did you know that Maribyrnong has Victoria’s highest rate of paediatric hospital admissions for respiratory illness?
+Or Victoria’s highest rate of hospital admissions for stroke?
+Something is very wrong.

 Trucks are making us sick.
-We are already seeing health effects in our community from excess truck traffic and the health issues we are now facing will become a crisis without intervention.
+We have been seeing health effects in our community from excess truck traffic for decades and the health issues we are facing have now become a crisis.
+In May 2023 the Maribyrnong City Council voted unanimously to declare an official health emergency in the City of Maribyrnong.

 There are countless studies linking trucks, diesel emissions and public health issues, including increased hospital admissions, respiratory and cardiovascular illnesses and mortality.
-The 2013 Senate inquiry into the health impacts of air quality in Australia heard that air pollution causes more deaths in Australia each year than road accidents.
+In 2023 the University of Melbourne’s Melbourne Climate Futures released an expert position statement finding that traffic pollution may be causing more than 11,000 deaths in Australia every year, a figure five times higher than previously estimated and 10 times the number who die in road crashes.

-In June 2012, the World Health Organisation classified diesel exhaust as a class one carcinogen.
+The World Health Organisation classified diesel exhaust as a class one carcinogen back in 2012.
 This put diesel exhaust into the same category as other known hazards, such as cigarettes and asbestos.
 There is no safe level of exposure to diesel exhaust.

 Children are particularly vulnerable to the effects of diesel pollution for a number of reasons.
 They spend more time outdoors than adults and are also more active.
 They breathe more quickly and breathe proportionately more air than adults – around 50% more per unit of body weight, increasing the amount of particulate matter they breathe.
 Their lungs and immune system are still developing and exposure early in life means damaged cells have less ability to repair and more time to become cancerous.

-Governments have a duty of care to protect the health of citizens against known and preventable health impacts, such as excessive diesel exhaust.
-To protect the health of residents in Melbourne’s inner west, the Government needs to get trucks off residential streets and away from schools.
+Governments have a duty of care to protect the health of citizens against known and preventable health impacts, such as excessive diesel pollution.
+To protect the health of residents in Melbourne’s inner west, the Government needs to get trucks off residential streets, clean up the trucking fleet and do all they can to protect the health of our impacted community.

 Why is diesel pollution so dangerous?